apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 valid tokens, either in memory or, for any HA service, in Apache Zookeeper or similar.
 Revoking tokens is used to clean up after jobs complete.

-Delegation support is tightly integrated with YARN: requests to launch containers and applications can include a list of delegation tokens to pass along.
+Delegation Token support is tightly integrated with YARN: requests to launch containers and applications can include a list of delegation tokens to pass along.
 These tokens are serialized with the request, saved to a file on the node launching the container, and then loaded in to the credentials